nus-te3201/website/programming/environment/text.md

-#### Setting up the Programming Environment
+### Setting up the Programming Environment

-Programming requires some specialized tools most of which are specific to the programming language being used.
+Programming requires certain specialized tools most of which are specific to the programming language being used.
 Some of these tools may come pre-installed in your computer, but often you need to install and configure them yourself.

 <tabs>
   <tab header="Python">